-With World Cup experience now on Abby Ghent’s resume, her next step is to add World Cup points and gun for an Olympic start.
-Go Abby Go!
+With World Cup experience now on the resume, the next step is to add World Cup points and gun for a start at the 2015 World Championships on home snow in Beaver Creek, CO.
 (Roger Witney/Alpine Canada)

 Liberty Mutual Insurance sat down with U.S. Ski Team’s Abby Ghent to get her thoughts on making a strong comeback from a setback.